MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience-overview.md

 Before you can get started with creating a copilot in Business Central, you must apply for access to Azure OpenAI Service.
 Once you're approved, you can create an Azure OpenAI resource in the Azure portal.
 From this resource, you get your API key and deployment name.

-To learn more, go to [Get setup with Azure OpenAI Service](ai-dev-tools-get-started.md).
+To learn more, go to [Get set up with Azure OpenAI Service](ai-dev-tools-get-started.md).

 ## Building AI capability using the AI module of system application